voncloft/Voncloft-OS/README.md

 **Workon next:**
 - PHP: needs to not overwrite httpd existing config files upon upgrading
 - Hollywood: dependencies and install script
+- Cinnamon has been put on hold as of 4/5 - due to systemd dependencies, which I am doubting whether or not to use
+- work on all universal user passes on vpn
+- need to fix lxdm pamd.d file
+- KDEVELOP
+- Work on **Needs Testing**

 **bugs:**
 - mesa fails to build opengl drivers for virtualbox, building by hand....does don't know why